125th Fighter Wing: History

 In July 1960, the 125th converted from the F-86D to the all-weather, supersonic F-102A and F-102B Delta Dagger.
 In 1965, as an after effect of the Cuban Missile Crisis and given increased Soviet Air Force aircraft operations in Cuba, the 125 FIG established Operating Location Alpha Alpha (OL-AA) for 125 FIG, Detachment 1, at what was then Homestead Air Force Base, Florida to provide air defense ready alert fighter aircraft in the southern portion of Florida.
 This same alert detachment continues operations today at the present day Homestead Air Reserve Base with no less than two 125th F-15C aircraft, pilots, and support personnel periodically rotated from home station in Jacksonville.

 In January 1968, Air Defense Command was renamed the Aerospace Defense Command (ADC) and continued to be the 125 FIG's gaining command.
-Also in 1968, following completion of the new Jacksonville International Airport, the 125 FIG relocated from their military cantonment area at Jacksonville's former Imeson Airport to a newly constructed military installation, the current Jacksonville Air National Guard Base, at the new airport.
+Also in 1968, following completion of the new Jacksonville International Airport, the 125th relocated from their military cantonment area at Jacksonville's former Imeson Airport to a newly constructed military installation, the current Jacksonville Air National Guard Base, at the new airport.
 With the concurrent closure of Imeson Airport to all flight operations and its conversion to an industrial park, the 125 FIG vacated all of its former facilities at Imeson Airport and, via the General Services Administration, turned over same to the City of Jacksonville.

-In July 1974, the 125 FIG commenced conversion to the F-106A and F-106B Delta Dart.
+In July 1974, the 125th Fighter-Interceptor Group commenced conversion to the F-106A and F-106B Delta Dart.
 Only one year after the F-106 conversion, the unit again earned the right to compete in that year's annual Air Force air-to-air weapons competition, William Tell '76, at Tyndall AFB, Florida.

 In March 1980, ADC was inactivated and the USAF air defense mission was transferred to Tactical Air Command (TAC).
 TAC then became the gaining command for the 125 FIG.

 Convair F-106B, AF Ser.
 No. 57-2509 and F-106A, AF Ser.
 No. 58-0788 of the 125 FIG overhead Jacksonville in the late 1970s/early 1980s.